scifir/scifir-units/TO-DO.md

 // TODO: add to the ISO of the keyboards some system to write pi, theta, phi, among other symbols, with the keyboard in an easy way, without having to memorize any numeric code
 // TODO: propose an ISO symbol for money in general?
 // TODO: finish the empty array implementation for dimension, in order to have normal dimensions, no custom dimensions, of size 3 instead of size 6
+// TODO: add the symbol '%' to the string literals
+// TODO: add the symbol 'μ' to the string literals

 // FUTURE - MECA NUMBERS (POSSIBLE, THINK)
 // TODO: Add names to the meca numbers (angler, laber, etc)